 - To maintain an adequate supply of water for current customers while meeting the needs of a growing service area.

-The Woodfin Sanitary Water & Sewer District was formed in 1927 to provide drinking water and sanitation services to the area of North Buncombe County between the City of Asheville and the Town of Weaverville.
-Over the last 90 years, the District has grown to serve a population of 10,000 spread over 3 municipalities and Buncombe County.
+The Woodfin Sanitary District was formed in 1923 to provide sanitary sewer service for the Beaver Lake & Woodfin area.
+The Woodfin Water District was formed in 1927 to provide drinking water service to the same area.
+The two districts were consolidated in 1931 to form the Woodfin Sanitary Water & Sewer District.
+Over nearly 100 years, the District has grown to serve a population of 10,000 spread over 3 municipalities and Buncombe County.
 In 1991, the District’s sanitation lines were turned over to Metropolitan Sewer District of Buncombe County for operation and maintenance.